Skip to content

 The SDK models the stream as a discriminated union: each event has an event field (a string literal) and a data payload whose shape depends on the event name.
 Switch on event.event and the SDK narrows event.data to the correct type automatically.

-Balanced mode emits a richer set of progress events — prefetching:*, analyzing:*, following:*, evaluating:*, outlining:*, and judging:* — around the iteration loop.
+Balanced mode threads a richer set of progress events through the same loop: prefetching:* analyzing:* following:* evaluating:* outlining:* judging:*.
 The API reference lists every variant.

 Switch on event.event and the SDK narrows event.data for each case.
 A minimal progress reporter looks like this (setup as in Quickstart):